vfarcic/devops24/manuscript/09-jenkins-ci.md

 You would see we are doing two things here.

-`shortGitCommit` is short version of the git commit sha1.
+`SHORT_GIT_COMMIT` is short version of the git commit sha1.
 GIT_COMMIT environment variable is published by git plugin during pipeline run.
-We will be using `shortGitCommit` as an extra image tag. //TODO discuss if we need it at all ?
+We will be using `SHORT_GIT_COMMIT` as an extra image tag. //TODO discuss if we need it at all ?

 `BUILD_TAG`, is important one.
 We will be using `BUILD_TAG` to tag all our artifacts like git source, helm charts, docker images.
 However build tags are going to be different depending if the build is running on a `releasable` branche(s) or no. As we talked about it earlier, we consider master and hotifx branches releasable.